 Additionally, the International Student Services Office (ISSO) may have more information on international study exchange programs that are available through Carleton University.

-Here are some tips and guidelines for helping your son or daughter prepare for their future over the next four years.
+Here are some tips and guidelines for helping your student prepare for their future over the next four years.

 2. Help them maintain a strong, positive self-image – It is tough to convince an employer that you are the best person for the job if you don’t believe it yourself.
 With this in mind, try to help them identify their strengths, values, skills, personality traits, and enduring interests.
 Let him/her know that you admire these specific qualities and help them recognize that these qualities will act as great assets to a future career.

-3. Encourage your son or daughter to seek out professionals to speak to – This could include neighbours, friends, and relatives.
+3. Encourage your student to seek out professionals to speak to – This could include neighbours, friends, and relatives.
 These face-to-face connections with professional can be vital, as they will provide insight into different industries and occupations.
 For more tips on this process check out our tip sheet on Information Interviews.

 4. Help out Carleton University students! – If you are an employer, consider contacting Carleton University’s Career Services with job/volunteer opportunities.
 Our website CUHire allows you to post job opportunities at any time, at no charge!